12 Reasons for String of Nickels Plant Yellowing Leaves and How to Fix Them

 Remove the yellow leaves to maintain the plant neat and tidy.
 Trim the bare stems at the beginning of the growing season and use them to propagate new plants.

-10. Root-rot Disease
+10. Root-rot disease

 String of Nickels Plant is prone to root-rot which is enhanced by soggy soil.
 The disease is indicated by wilted, discolored and yellowing leaves which eventually drop and die.

-If the String of Nickels Plant is root bound, the roots have filled the pot and there is very little soil to hold water when you water.
-Therefore, the plant cannot take up water and nutrients needed for making food for energy to the leaves.
-Lack of adequate food causes the plant to begin dying which starts from the leaves which turn yellow and die.
+When a plant is pot-bound, the roots have filled the pot and there is very little soil to hold water when you water.
+Therefore, the plant cannot take up enough water and nutrients needed for making food for energy to the leaves.
+Lack of adequate food causes the plant to begin dying; the leaves turn yellow and die.

-12. Repotting Shock
+12. Repotting shock

 To minimize repotting shock, water your String of Nickels Plant thoroughly one day before repotting.
 A well hydrated plant experiences less shock and is easier to divide.